Stat 406

 Geoff Pleiss, Trevor Campbell

-Model Selection means select a family of distributions for your data.
+Model Selection means select the best distributions to describe your data.

 The truth: